 The cryptocurrency exchange gathering challenges the issues of RBI by bringing forth their doubts and question for the opposition.
 It mentions the Indian constitution article [19 (1) (g)] which allows the residents of the country a right to carry on their business and trades, along with article which subjects to discrimination prohibition and allow equal security and law.

-Moreover, the exchange claims to follow all the laws and rules for protecting their customers from fraud and money laundering scams.
+Moreover, the best crypto exchange claims to follow all the laws and rules for protecting their customers from fraud and money laundering scams.
 There are also new guidelines set for monitoring the transaction that can result in scams to secure their customers.
 However, the increase in illegal activities is because many of the transactions now rely on cash transactions after the shutdown.

 The committee of exchanges further accepts to consistently look for more regulations and better scrutiny to keep the legal transactions in check.
 As a result, to continue the exchange and challenge RBI, the users have accepted to give out more information related to them to carry out the trades.
 Regarding the frauds, exchanges claims for it to be the result of any action involving currencies, and that doesn’t provide a solid ground for the ban.